 For more information contact Sara Barron, WDA Settlement Services Manager on 0418 964 050 or email email@example.com

 Please note: Harmony Sewing Group is currently suspended due to COVID-19.
-WDA and The Maker’s Studio are working towards resuming activities in the latter part of 2021.
+WDA and The Maker’s Studio are working towards resuming activities when possible.